Checking References – Are You Doing the Right Due Diligence when Hiring a Paint Contractor?

 In Canada, the one of the best resources for homeowners looking to hire a contractor is HomeStars.com.
 Homeowners can post reviews of services and work done by contractors they have hired.
 Homeowners rank them on a score of 1-10 and can even post pictures.
 Contractors can respond to reviews as well, which often helps get both sides of a story.
 I like this site in particular because HomeStars carefully monitors the postings to ensure they are legit and not being done by contractors looking to falsely boost their ratings.

-There is also Google Places, Yelp and lots of other types of review sites.
+There is a multitude of other review sites such as Yelp.
 I find though many of these are loaded with fake glowing reviews, so be aware.
-By the way, you can check out our HomeStars reviews by clicking here.

 Go Ahead and Check the References Too